GramAddict/bot/README.md

   --stories-count 2-4   number of stories for each interacted user, 2 by
                         default.
 It can be a number (e.g. 2) or a range (e.g.
                         2-4)
-  --total-stories-limit 300
-                        limit on total amount of stories during the session, 300 by default --interactions-count 60-80
+  --interactions-count 60-80
                         number of interactions per each blogger, 70 by default.
 It can be a number (e.g. 70) or a range (e.g.